 What's An Actuary

-Look at any ranking of the nation’s top jobs and odds are you’ll find “actuary” among the top 3.
-But exactly what they do may be a mystery to you.
+Look at any ranking of the nation's best jobs and you'll probably find "actuary" near the top.

 In a nutshell, actuaries put a price tag on risk.
 They use their mathematical expertise and statistical knowledge to estimate the probability—and likely cost to a company—of events such as death, sickness, injury, disability and loss of property.
 Actuaries also help determine how a company should invest its resources to maximize return on investments.